ZelKnow/HS-Deck-to-Image/README.md

   --code-dest CODE_DEST
                         When set, output the deck codes to a csv file instead --locale {zhCN,enUS}  The image language
+  --watermark WATERMARK
+                        The handle of your social account
 ```

 ## CSV formatting